Pilatus U-28 Draco: Induction into service

 In 2005, USSOCOM selected the Pilatus PC-12 to fulfill its need for a commercially available airplane, capable of operating from short, unpaved and remote airstrips.
 Publicly, their mission was called intra-theater support, the aircraft were advertised as being crewed by one or two pilots and an optional navigator, serving as transport aircraft.
 The U-28A's true mission however is to serve as a tactical airborne ISR asset for Special Operations Forces.
 For this role, aircraft are equipped with additional sensors and fly with two pilots and additional crew members, such as Combat Systems Officers (CSO), Tactical Systems Operators and intelligence specialists.
 While most aircraft are painted in military colors, some bear civilian paint schemes in an effort to disguise the aircraft for covert and clandestine operations.

 U-28 landing on an unpaved runway.

 The requirement for this capability was emitted by SOCOM for use in operations Enduring Freedom and Iraqi Freedom.
-The initial Pilatus PC-12 were purchased with SOCOM funds, these initial airframes were sourced from the private second-hand market.
+The initial Pilatus PC-12 were purchased with SOCOM funds, these initial airframes were sourced from the private second-hand market then modified by the Sierra Nevada Corporation (SNC).
 The U-28 are owned by SOCOM but operated by AFSOC, as part of its Non-standard Aviation (NSAv) fleet, now known as light tactical fixed wing fleet.

-It is important to note that AFSOC has also operated non-modified Pilatus PC-12s, both for training U-28 crews, but also as transport aircraft, in this role the PC-12 was used as light transport aircraft, ferrying small amounts of people and cargo to remote or austere airfield, this mission is called "SOF mobility".
+AFSOC has also operated standard Pilatus PC-12s, both for training U-28 crews, but also as transport aircraft, in this role the PC-12 was used as light transport aircraft, ferrying small amounts of people and cargo to remote or austere airfield, this mission is called "SOF mobility".
 This leads to confusion, given that the aircraft are visually very similar and often operated by the same squadrons.

 The first U-28 squadron, the 319th Special Operations Squadron, was activated on 1 October 2005 at Hurlburt Field, Florida, and started flying the aircraft in early 2006.
 The aircraft first deployed to combat in June 2006.